tymjedrzejczyk/technical-documentation-portfolio/README.md

 ## Notes

 All documentation in this repository is provided for demonstration purposes only.
-The runbooks are based on real-world incident management practices and focus on clarity, repeatability, and operational usability
+The runbooks are based on real-world incident management practices and focus on clarity, repeatability, and operational usability.

 No proprietary, confidential, or production data is included.

 ---